sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 Conclusion
 ----------

-After completing these steps, the SSL certificate is ready to be used.
+After following these steps, Fire Insights will be configured to use your trusted SSL certificate.
+You can now access the application via HTTPS without certificate validation warnings in browsers.